 Certificate of Proficiency

-To be eligible for admission to the Program in Russian and Eurasian Studies a student must meet the following requirements by the end of his or her sophomore year:
+To be eligible for admission to the Program in Russian, East European, and Eurasian Studies a student must meet the following requirements by the end of his or her sophomore year:

-A student choosing to pursue a Certificate of Proficiency in Russian and Eurasian Studies must complete the normal requirements in their department as well as the following requirements of the program.
+A student choosing to pursue a Certificate of Proficiency in Russian, East European, and Eurasian Studies must complete the normal requirements in their department as well as the following requirements of the program.
 The proposed course of study must be approved each term by the director.
 To fulfill the requirments, students must take four courses (two 200-level courses and two 300-level courses) in the following disciplines:

 Course descriptions are available in the current Undergraduate Announcement, which can be found online at the Office of the Registrar.